New images show what future residents and visitors can expect from a $1.4 billion project near a forthcoming Reston Town Center Metro station.

 Wegmans’ website shows two confirmed future locations in Fairfax County:

 - A Chantilly location, at Route 28 and Westfields Boulevard, is scheduled for a 2018 opening

-- A Tysons location, near I-495 at Route 123, is listed as a “future site”
+- The Tysons location, at the future Capital One Center near I-495 at Route 123, is listed as a “future site”

 The nearest current locations are in Sterling (Dulles 28 Center) and Fairfax.